MicrosoftDocs/quantum-docs-pr/articles/user-guide/using-qsharp/working-with-qubits.md

 ## Allocating Qubits

+Because physical qubits are a precious resource in a quantum computer, part of the compiler's job is to make sure they are being used as efficiently as possible.
-Because physical qubits don't exist on a quantum simulator, you need to tell Q# to *allocate* a qubit, or qubits, for your statement block.
+As such, you need to tell Q# to *allocate* qubits for use within a particular statement block.
 You can allocate qubits as a single qubit, or as an array of qubits, known as a *register*.

 ### Clean qubits